 Patients with Hepatic Impairment

 After oral zolmitriptan administration, zolmitriptan blood levels were increased in patients with moderate to severe hepatic impairment, and significant elevation in blood pressure was observed in some of these patients [see Warnings and Precautions (5.8)].
 Therefore, adjust the zolmitriptan tablet dose and administer with caution in patients with moderate or severe hepatic impairment [see Dosage and Administration (2.3) and Clinical Pharmacology (12.3)].

 There is no experience with acute overdose of zolmitriptan.
 Clinical study subjects who received single 50 mg oral doses of zolmitriptan commonly experienced sedation.

 There is no specific antidote to zolmitriptan.
 In cases of severe intoxication, intensive care procedures are recommended, including establishing and maintaining a patent airway, ensuring adequate oxygenation and ventilation, and monitoring and support of the cardiovascular system.

 The elimination half-life of zolmitriptan is 3 hours [see Clinical Pharmacology (12.1)]; therefore, monitor patients after overdose with zolmitriptan for at least 15 hours or until symptoms or signs resolve.
 It is unknown what effect hemodialysis or peritoneal dialysis has on the plasma concentrations of zolmitriptan.

 Zolmitriptan ODT Description

-Zolmitriptan is a white to off-white crystalline powder that is readily soluble in water.
+The empirical formula is C16H21N3O2, representing a molecular weight of 287.36.
+Zolmitriptan is a white to off-white crystalline powder that is freely soluble in N,N-dimethyl formamide, dimethyl sulfoxide and practically insoluble in water.

 Zolmitriptan ODT - Clinical Pharmacology